CORONAVIRUS AND CROCKETT RECREATION

-The state and county restrictions on outdoor activities were recently lifted to promote exercise and health which allowed us to open the tennis courts for public use.
+Some state and county restrictions on outdoor activities were also recently lifted to promote exercise and health which allowed us to open the tennis courts for public use.
 Social distancing protocols must still be followed, and rules of use are posted at the tennis courts.
 The bocce courts remain closed as bocce balls are considered shared equipment.
 The Crockett Bocce League, in cooperation with the Recreation Department, will determine if the bocce season can be salvaged.
-Play structures, picnic tables, and BBQ areas in Alexander Park and behind the Crockett Community Center remain closed.
+Picnic tables and BBQ areas in Alexander Park can be used by family from the same household, no large gatherings.
+The BBQ areas behind the Crockett Community Center and play structures in Alexander Park main closed.
 The bathrooms in Alexander Park will remain closed until restrictions on gatherings in parks are lifted.

 Events at the Community Center have been cancelled and use of the facility will not be possible for some time.
 We are hopeful that when Stage 3 of the coronavirus Resilience Roadmap is reached smaller events in the auditorium will be allowed.
 We anticipate larger events; such as weddings and quinceañeras, will fall under the Stage 4 opening which most likely is months away.
 A recreation parcel tax primarily funds the pool and Alexander Park, but the Recreation Department relies on rental revenue to fund and operate the Community Center.
 The Recreation Department has lost over $40K through May and anticipates an additional $40K+ in lost income at the Community Center through the end of September.
 The Recreation Department had to furlough two employees and has postponed hiring of lifeguards until we know the pool can open for the summer.